 Lovage - aids respiratory and mucus membrane health, blood detoxifier, anti-inflammatory

 Marigold - vibrant egg yolks, feet and beaks/bills, insect repellent, antioxidant

 Marjoram - laying stimulant, anti-inflammatory, decongestant, improves blood circulation, detoxifier

-Mint (all kinds) - insecticide and rodent repellent, antioxidant, aids in respiratory health, digestive aid, lowers body temperature naturally.
+Mint (all kinds) - insecticide and rodent repellent, antioxidant, anti-inflammatory, aids in respiratory health, digestive aid, lowers body temperature naturally by drawing body heat to the skin surface.
 Feeding results in larger eggs, thicker eggshells and increased egg production.

 Nasturtium - laying stimulant, antiseptic, antibiotic, insecticide, wormer

 Oregano - combats coccidia, salmonella, infectious bronchitis, avian flue, blackhead and e-coli, strengthens immune system

 Parsley - high in vitamins, aids in blood vessel development, laying stimulant

 Pineapple Sage - aids nervous system, highly aromatic

 Rose Petals - highly aromatic, high in Vitamin C